Medical Education and Simulation Fellowship

 - Academic Life in Emergency Medicine Fellowship Incubator (ALiEM FIncubator)

-- Opportunity to attending CORD, ACEP and SAEM.
+- Opportunity to attending CORD, ACEP, SAEM and/or The Learning Course.

 Fellows have the opportunity to serve on the program’s clinical competency committee, assist the PD and APDs on residency administration and curriculum development, and assist the clerkship director on medical student teaching and course administration.